Financial Information

 Our programs are full time, and students are expected to be physically present through the first few years of the program.

-The Ann W. and Spencer T. Olin – Chancellor’s Fellowship (OCF) is an elite cohort of outstanding graduate students with diverse backgrounds and from varied disciplines.
-The OCF is committed to promoting diversity in all dimensions and nurturing a variety of distinctive backgrounds and perspectives.
+The Ann W. and Spencer T. Olin-Chancellor’s Fellowship (OCF) is an elite cohort of outstanding graduate students with wide-ranging backgrounds and from varied disciplines.
+The OCF is committed to nurturing a variety of distinctive backgrounds and perspectives.
 The OCF particularly values students who have demonstrated a commitment to gender and racial diversity, equity and inclusion.

-The OCF will begin admitting fellows for the 2023-24 academic year.
-The OCF offers a competitive award package and a best-in-class graduate fellowship experience including exceptional leadership and development opportunities, access to exemplary resources, and networking and mentorship opportunities that will empower fellows to demonstrate all-around excellence.
+The OCF offers a competitive award package and a best-in-class graduate fellowship experience.
+Fellows receive exceptional leadership and development opportunities, access to exemplary resources, and networking and mentorship opportunities that will empower them to demonstrate all-round excellence.
+Our Fellows will reinforce the ethos of the program through sustained engagement as students and alumni.

 Interested applicants should apply to the OCF at the same time they apply for admission to their chosen academic program.
 To learn more, visit the OCF website.